Medical Policy: 02.01.13

 and medical literature becomes available.

 Hyperbaric oxygen therapy (HBOT) is a technique of delivering higher pressures of oxygen to the tissues and is now used for a variety of medical conditions (air embolism, acute traumatic injury, thermal and radiation injuries, infections and complicated wound management) that have potential to respond to increased oxygen delivery to the tissues.
-Two methods of administration currently available:
+There are two methods of administration currently available:

-- Monoplace Chamber: This accommodates a single patient, the entire chamber is pressurized with near 100% oxygen and the patient breaths the ambient chamber oxygen directly.
+- Monoplace Chamber: This accommodates a single patient, the entire chamber is pressurized with near 100% oxygen and the patient breathes the ambient chamber oxygen directly.

 - Multiplace Chamber: This holds two or more people (patients, observers, and/or support personnel), the chamber is pressurized with compressed air while the patients breathe near 100% oxygen via masks, head hoods or endotracheal tubes.